profectus-engine/profectus-docs/docs/guide/advanced-concepts/boards.md

 # Boards

 The Board component allows you to make a pannable and zoomable "board" of components, called nodes.
 Instead of laying things out using the DOM, everything inside a board should be absolutely positioned.
-There are various utilities included in [board.ts](/api/modules/game/boards/board) to assist with implementing common behaviors with boards.
-Also, most of these code snippets are modified from [this Board example](https://code.incremental.social/thepaperpilot/Profectus/src/branch/board-example), which may make a useful reference while implementing your own boards.
+There are various utilities included in [board.tsx](/api/game/boards/board) to assist with implementing common behaviors with boards.
+Also, most of these code snippets are modified from [the demo project](https://code.incremental.social/profectus/Profectus-Demo/src/branch/main/src/data/layers/board.tsx), which may make a useful reference while implementing your own boards.

 To get started with a board, with a node that's just an upgrade locked to a specific location, it would look like this: